akx/babel/docs/installation.rst

 If you are on Mac OS X or Linux, chances are that one of the following two commands will work for you::

+    $ sudo pip install virtualenv
+    $ # or this, if the above did not work
     $ sudo easy_install virtualenv

-If you are on Windows and don't have the `easy_install` command, you must install it first.
-Check the :ref:`windows-easy-install` section for more information about how to do that.
+If you are on Windows and don't have the `pip` command, you must install it first.
+Check the :ref:`windows-pip` section for more information about how to do that.
 Once you have it installed, run the same commands as above, but without the `sudo` prefix.